ktafakkori/ktafakkori.github.io/_posts/2022-08-20-machine-learning-packages-in-python-list.markdown

 {% include note.html content="The list was updated on August 20, 2022." %}

-{% include important.html content="If you know a legendary package, which is missing, you may either contact me or comment here." %}
+{% include important.html content="If you know a legendary package, which is missing, you may contact me or comment here." %}

 {% include warning.html content="The current list may have errors because it is the first draft!
 If you found some, you may either contact me or comment here." %}

 # Introduction

-This article can be a comprehensive reference for academics and experts in industrial engineering IE , supply chain management SCM , operations research OR , computer science CS , machine learning ML , simulation SM , data science DS , and others to get familiar with what is available for machine learning in Python.
+This article can be a comprehensive reference for academics and experts in industrial engineering (IE), supply chain management (SCM), operations research (OR), computer science (CS), machine learning (ML), simulation (SM), data science (DS), and others to get familiar with what is available for machine learning in Python.

 # Guide